kimjoar/writings/understanding-backbone.md

 -------------------

 By now you should understand far more of Backbone.js than when you did an hour ago.
-There are some great sources for learning Backbone.js out there, but there's also a whole lot of crap.
+There are some great resources for learning Backbone.js out there, but there's also a whole lot of crap.
 Actually, the [Backbone.js documentation](http://backbonejs.org/) is superb as soon as you have a better understanding of how the framework works at a higher